Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I have [Number] of years working in [Your Field] and have a strong background in [Specific Abilities or Responsibility].
-I am especially interested in having the chance to work for [Company name] because of your reputation in the name of the company.
+I have [Number] years of professional experience in [Your Field] as well as significant experience in [Specific Abilities or the Responsibilities].
+I am keen to work for [Company name] because of your reputation for the reputation of [Company’s].

-I believe my abilities and experiences make me a strong candidate for this role.
-I would be delighted to speak with you further about how I can add value to your team.
+I believe my credentials and experience make me an good candidate for this position.
+I would be delighted to discuss further with you about how I can add value for your group.

 Sincerely,